19 Pages Posted: 26 May 2016 Last revised: 14 Aug 2017

-Our main result shows that with a carefully chosen strategy, the predictability of the agent's goal can be made inversely proportional to the time she is willing to spend in reaching it, and that this is essentially the best possible.
+Our main result shows that with a carefully chosen agent strategy, the probability that the agent’s goal is correctly predicted by an adversary can be made inversely proportional to the time that the agent is willing to spend in reaching the goal, but cannot be made any smaller than that.
 Moreover, this characterization depends on the topology of the agent's state space only through its diameter.

 Suggested Citation: Suggested Citation

 Tsitsiklis, John and Xu, Kuang, Delay-Predictability Tradeoffs in Reaching a Secret Goal (August 13, 2017).
 Stanford University Graduate School of Business Research Paper No. 16-25.
 Available at SSRN: https://ssrn.com/abstract=2784502 or http://dx.doi.org/10.2139/ssrn.2784502